jacobhumston/sxcu.api/README.md

 ```

 It's important to note that those values may not be present for errors that revolve around providing incorrect method parameters.
 You can use the utility method `resolveError` if you want an error response 100% of the time.

+## Testing and/or Contributing

+After you installed the repository, please install all needed dependence's.

+### Commands

 ## Links